hugbed/midi-controller/README.md

 I soldered cables to the switches and just inserted the other ends of the cable in their respective ground and input female header slot on the board.
 Note: one can use hot glue to make sure that the cables stay still in the female headers on the board.
-Here is what is looks like:
+I used a male to female micro-USB cable to expose the Arduino micro-USB port and have a longer USB cable Here is what is looks like:

 ![box circuit](images/box_circuit.jpg)